-While the first two measures focus on portfolio re-optimization within the brokerage account, the third one captures a different dimension of portfolio rebalancing: flows in and out of the account.
-When interest rates change, investors may respond by reallocating money between their brokerage account and other accounts such as bank accounts and money market mutual funds.
-To capture this additional channel, we further compute net withdrawals and express them as a percentage of the total balance (at the beginning of the period).
+While the first two measures focus on portfolio re-balancing within the brokerage account, the third one captures flows in and out of the account.
+When interest rates change, investors may respond by reallocating money between their brokerage account and alternatives such as bank accounts and money market mutual funds.
+To capture such behaviors, we further compute net withdrawals as a percentage of the total account balance.